-Here at Assets Robotics, the community comes FIRST.
+Here at Team Waffles, the community comes FIRST.

-We love spreading what we've learned with others.
+We love spreading what we've learned to others.

 Keep up to date with our latest outreach events below!